IPS-Eye-White

 "Mystical practices are now widely embraced and taught in secular and professed Christian seminaries, colleges, universities, organizations, ministries and seminars, etc. throughout the United States.
 Academic promoters have introduced these practices into the fields of medicine, business and law while countless secular and Christian books, magazines, seminars, and retreats are teaching lay people how to incorporate them into their daily lives.
 Promoters promise physical, mental and spiritual benefits desiring to bring about positive social change".
 [07]

 Recent books and articles on spirituality are replete with quotations from a large number of Catholic mystics and, of course, Quaker Richard Foster.
-It is an extremely regrettable fact that whenever well known and respected church leaders directly or indirectly quote teachers of mysticism, it immediately promotes them to the position of legitimate Christian teachers - models to be emulated.
+It is an extremely regrettable fact that whenever well known and respected church leaders directly or indirectly quote teachers of mysticism, it immediately makes them models to be emulated.

 The Evangelicals: Rick Warren promotes "Breath prayers" (No surprises here).
 In his book The Purpose Driven Church, he says that Richard Foster and Dallas Willard (among others) have "underscored the importance of building up Christians and establishing personal spiritual disciplines" [08].
 Rick Warren's wife, Kay Warren, endorses Henri Nouwen's book In the Name of Jesus, saying that she "highlighted almost every word."